tiangolo/latest-changes/README.md

 >
 > * This changed: ✨ Add support for Jinja2 templates for changes notes.
 Done by [the GitHub user tiangolo](https://github.com/tiangolo).
 Check the [Pull Request 23 with the changes and stuff](https://github.com/tiangolo/latest-changes/pull/23). now back to code. 🤓

-* It will expect that the end of the content it should handle starts with the header of the next release, with the regular expression `^## `.
-This will be used to organize the changes in the sections with the headers from the `labels` configuration.
+* It will expect that the end of the content starts with the regular expression `^## `, normally because that's how the next release starts.
+This will be used to organize the content in the sections with the headers from the `labels` configuration.

 * It will show a lot of debugging information.